 Posted by Mary Wimberley on 2002-12-05

 of Trustees during the fall meeting of the board Tuesday (Dec.
 3).

-They are: David R. Belcher, president and owner, Royal Automotive, Inc., Birmingham; Michael P. Dunn, managing director, Merchant Capital, Montgomery; C. Thomas Houser, president, MEVATEC Corporation, Huntsville; and Charles W. Lancaster, president, Lancaster Management, Inc., Gadsden.
+They are: David R. Belcher, president and owner, Royal Automotive, Inc., Birmingham;

 James Stivender of Gadsden was elected chairman of the 47-member board.
-Other officers are William J. Stevens of Birmingham, vice chairman; D. Warren Bailey, Hoover, secretary; and Dr. G. Truett Guffin, Gardendale, assistant secretary.
+Other

 Longtime trustees Dr. J. Carey Gwin of Jasper and Wallace D. Malone Jr., of

 Samford is a leading Christian university offering undergraduate programs grounded in the liberal arts with an array of nationally recognized graduate and professional schools.
-Founded in 1841, Samford is the 87th oldest institution of higher education in the United States.
+Founded in 1841, Samford is the 87th-oldest institution of higher learning in the United States.
 The Wall Street Journal ranks Samford 1st nationally for student engagement and U.S. News & World Report ranks Samford 66th in the nation for best undergraduate teaching and 104th nationally for best value.
-Samford enrolls 5,509 students from 45 states, the District of Columbia and 29 other countries in its 10 academic units: arts, arts and sciences, business, divinity, education, health professions, law, nursing, pharmacy, and public health.
+Samford enrolls 5,683 students from 47 states and 19 countries in its 10 academic schools: arts, arts and sciences, business, divinity, education, health professions, law, nursing, pharmacy and public health.
 Samford fields 17 athletic teams that compete in the tradition-rich Southern Conference, and ranks 3rd nationally for its Graduation Success Rate among all NCAA Division I schools.